Sh4d1/dotfiles-1/README.md

 dotfiles are managed and installed with [ansible](https://www.ansible.com/).

+1. clone the repo

+2. cd into the repo directory

-- run `ansible-playbook dotfiles-install.yaml` to install
+3. run `ansible-playbook dotfiles-install-localhost.yaml -e 'somevars=maybeneeded` to install

-It will also make sure dependencies are installed.
+It will also make sure dependencies are installed, etc.

-## TODO

-- Install ruby dependencies - ie with `gem install tmuxinator` (but use the gem module in ansible)

-- split out a minimal set of dotfiles for small servers, etc.

 ### post install tasks